Data File Comparison

 The purpose of this session is to describe the techniques and effort involved to compare two data file on a Windows platform using Micro Focus COBOL and Micro Focus formatted files.
 This session is available as an on site class or an on line, self-study course.

-Permission to use, copy, modify and distribute this software, documentation or training material for any purpose requires a fee to be paid to SimoTime Enterprises.
+Permission to use, copy, modify and distribute this software, documentation or training material for any purpose requires a fee to be paid to SimoTime Technologies.
 Once the fee is received by SimoTime the latest version of the software, documentation or training material will be delivered and a license will be granted for use within an enterprise, provided the SimoTime copyright notice appear on all copies of the software.
-The SimoTime name or Logo may not be used in any advertising or publicity pertaining to the use of the software without the written permission of SimoTime Enterprises.
+The SimoTime name or Logo may not be used in any advertising or publicity pertaining to the use of the software without the written permission of SimoTime Technologies.

-SimoTime Enterprises makes no warranty or representations about the suitability of the software, documentation or learning material for any purpose.
+SimoTime Technologies makes no warranty or representations about the suitability of the software, documentation or learning material for any purpose.
 It is provided "AS IS" without any expressed or implied warranty, including the implied warranties of merchantability, fitness for a particular purpose and non-infringement.
-SimoTime Enterprises shall not be liable for any direct, indirect, special or consequential damages resulting from the loss of use, data or projects, whether in an action of contract or tort, arising out of or in connection with the use or performance of this software, documentation or training material.
+SimoTime Technologies shall not be liable for any direct, indirect, special or consequential damages resulting from the loss of use, data or projects, whether in an action of contract or tort, arising out of or in connection with the use or performance of this software, documentation or training material.

 This section includes links to documents with additional information that are beyond the scope and purpose of this document.
+The first group of documents may be available from a local system or via an internet connection, the second group of documents will require an internet connection.

 Note: The latest versions of the SimoTime Documents and Program Suites are available on the Internet and may be accessed using the Link to Internet icon.
 If a user has a SimoTime Enterprise License the Documents and Program Suites may be available on a local server and accessed using the Link to Server icon.

-Link to Internet Link to Server Explore The SimoPATH Series starting at the home page to view information about training sessions and learning materials available from SimoTime Enterprises.
+Link to Internet Link to Server Explore The SIMOPATH Series starting at the home page to view information about training sessions and learning materials available from SimoTime Enterprises.

-Link to Internet Link to Server Explore How to Generate a Data File Compare Program using simple specification statements in a Process Control File.
-This link to the User Guide includes the information necessary to create a Process Control File and generate the COBOL programs that will do the actual data file comparison.
+Link to Internet Link to Server Explore How to Generate a Data File Compare, Validate or Hex-Dump Program using simple specification statements in a Process Control File (PCF).
+This link to the User Guide includes the information necessary to create a Process Control File and generate the COBOL programs that will do a data file compare, accumulate summary totals with a record count or produce a Hex-Dump of records in a VSAM, KSDS based on a list of user-defined keys.
+The User Guide contains a list of the PCF statements that are used for the data file compare, validate or dump process.

 Link to Internet Link to Server Explore the capabilities of the SimoZAPS Utility Program.
 This includes generating a COBOL program that will do the conversion of sequential and VSAM (KSDS) files between EBCDIC and ASCII while maintaining mainframe (or COBOL) numeric formats and integrity.
 SimoZAPS can also read a sequential file in EBCDIC format and create an ASCII/CRLF file or VSAM KSDS file in ASCII format.
 The conversion tables may be viewed or modified to meet unique requirements.
 The Hexcess/2 function provides the capability of viewing, finding or patching the contents of a file in hexadecimal.